pirelaurent/OpenBCI_GUI/OpenBCI_GUI/mentalium.md

 ## notes
 Risk with brainflow.jar :  A new version of OpenBCI Github can come with new brainflow.jar (or others).
-The libray folder in the source code  D:\Pep-inno2020\git_project\OpenBCI_GUI\OpenBCI_GUI\libraries
+The libray folder in the source code * D:\Pep-inno2020\git_project\OpenBCI_GUI\OpenBCI_GUI\libraries  *
-is used when running in development mode  (VSC)
-But librairies used in compiling with Processing are rather in  C:\Users\pirla\Documents\Processing\libraries
+MUST BE COPIED INTO librairies used in compiling with Processing at :       *C:\Users\pirla\Documents\Processing\libraries *
+In executable these lib lands into : *D:\Pep-inno2020\git_project\OpenBCI_GUI\OpenBCI_GUI\applicationwindows64\lib*
+It can be checked using 7Zip to open the jar: can see brainflow.jar has a date of 2021-03-08